 The Selby and Ainsty constituency is a seat which came into being at the 2010 general election.
 It is a largely rural North Yorkshire parliamentary seat between York, Wetherby, Harrogate and Pontefract.

-Selby was traditionally a shipbuilding town on the Ouse, but its economy is now largely based on agriculture, power generation, tourism to the Abbey and as a commuter town for York and Leeds.
+Selby was traditionally a shipbuilding town on the Ouse, but its economy is now largely based on agriculture, power generation, food production tourism and as a commuter town for York and Leeds.
 The Selby coal mining complex, opened in the late 70’s, was closed in 2004.
-There are two coal-fired power stations in the constituency at Drax and Eggborough.
-Drax being the largest in Europe and responsible for approximately 12% of the nation’s electricity demand.
-Both power stations are committed to converting most of their power production away from coal to sustainably produced biomass.
+Drax Power Station is one of the largest in Europe and responsible for approximately 12% of the nation’s electricity demand.
+Drax has converted most of it's power production away from coal to sustainably produced biomass.

 The second largest town in the seat is Tadcaster, a town associated with the brewing industry which retains three breweries owned by Coors, Heineken and Samuel Smith's Old Brewery.

 Selby is acknowledged as being the birthplace of King Henry I, son of William the Conqueror in 1068.
 He was also known as Beauclerc for his scholarly interests and succeeded to the throne after the death of his brother, King William II in 1100.